Wedding Ceremony ideas

-More and more of my bride and grooms are choosing to incorporate this element into their ceremony.
+More and more bride and grooms are choosing to incorporate this element into their ceremony.
 It is also another lovely way of involving family or friends.

-The original meaning of ‘tying the knot’ comes from this Celtic tradition.
-The hands are tied with ribbons in the shape of the infinity symbol to symbolise the bringing together or the two hearts in a marriage of strength and unity forever.
+Hand fasting is a Celtic tradition and the original meaning of ‘tying the knot’.
+The hands are tied with ribbons in the shape of the infinity symbol to symbolise the bringing together of the two hearts in a marriage of strength and unity forever.

-The ribbons can all be different colours, each colour has a different meaning and the couple can ask several guests to come forward and place a ribbon over their hands before the Celebrant ties the knot.
+The ribbons or cords can be of all different colours.
+Each colour has a different meaning and the couple can ask several guests to come forward and place a ribbon/cord over their hands before their Celebrant ties the knot.